anirudhs1010/HackIllinioisCodingChallenge/README.md

 **Solution**

 Using a disjoint set union, we can find the sum of each connected component fast and then take the max by comparison using their parents.
-Used a GET request with the provided authentication and then a POST at the end.
+Used a GET request with the provided authentication and then a POST at the end for the solution as specified.